karlfredrikholm/project-music-releases/README.md

 # Music Releases
+This is a single page application which shoes an album and single releases.
+This app made with React.js framwork.

 * We made 5 files and import all of them to one main file (Header.jsx) and from import Header to App.jsx.
 * We have one cover image and Album name and Artist name.